Key Takeaways

 Can a buyer assume my VA loan to speed up the sale?

-VA loan assumption is possible and can be attractive to buyers — especially if your rate is well below current market rates.
+VA loan assumption is possible and can be attractive to buyers, especially if your rate is well below current market rates.
 However, the assumption process takes 45-90 days through the lender, which exceeds most PCS timelines.
 Your VA entitlement also remains tied to the assumed loan until the buyer refinances.
-A cash sale closes in 7-14 days, frees your entitlement at closing, and eliminates the risk of a lengthy assumption falling through at the last minute.
+A cash sale can close in 7-14 days, frees your entitlement at closing, and eliminates the risk of a lengthy assumption falling through at the last minute.

 What if I'm underwater on my JBSA-area home?

 If you owe more than your home is worth, you still have options.
-Some cash investors specialize in purchasing short sale properties and will work with your lender to negotiate the payoff amount.
-A cash marketplace finds the best possible offer even in difficult equity situations — multiple investors competing means you are more likely to find a buyer willing to work within the constraints.
+Some cash investors specialize in purchasing short sale properties and can work with your lender to negotiate the payoff amount.
+Contacting multiple investors through Propcash may produce a stronger offer in difficult equity situations, since multiple parties are reviewing the property.
 Contact your lender early to discuss deficiency options and whether they will approve a short sale.
 It is far better for your credit than a foreclosure, and the SCRA may provide additional protections during the process.

 Sell Your JBSA-Area Home Before You Report

 PCS orders do not wait.
 Neither should your home sale.
-San Antonio's deep pool of military-focused real estate investors means there are buyers ready to compete for your JBSA-area home right now — regardless of condition, location, or timeline.
-The key is creating competition so no single buyer can take advantage of your situation.
+San Antonio's deep pool of military-focused real estate investors means there are buyers ready to make offers on your JBSA-area home, regardless of condition, location, or timeline.
+The key is reaching multiple investors so no single buyer can take advantage of your situation.

 Whether you are near Lackland, Randolph, or Fort Sam Houston, your home has value to investors who understand the San Antonio military housing market.
-A competitive marketplace ensures you capture that value before you report.
+Contacting multiple investors through Propcash can help you capture that value before you report.